ceva-dsp/sh2-logger/README.md

-# SH2 (No-RTOS) DSF Logger over FTDI
+# SH2 Logger for SH2 devices

-DSF Logger configures and communicates with the SensorHub (SH2) in SHTP over UART protocol through the FTDI interface.
+The SH2 Logger is a command line utility that enables logging sensor data from a sensor hub over USB (FTDI UART interface).

 A group of sensors will be enabled based on the operating mode and rate specified.
 The output SH2 sensor reports will be saved to a log file in DSF format.

 ## Requirements